awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-tags)` property of an `AWS::Lambda::Function` resource\.
 The `Tags` property in AWS SAM consists of key\-value pairs \(whereas in AWS CloudFormation this property consists of a list of `Tag` objects\)\.
 Also, AWS SAM automatically adds a `lambda:createdBy:SAM` tag to this Lambda function, and to the default roles that are generated for this function\.

- `PropagateTags`   <a name="sam-function-propagatetags"></a>
-A boolean value that indicates whether or not to pass down the tags defined in `[Tags]` property to the generated resources, see [AWS::Serverless::Function generated resources](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-generated-resources-function.html)
-*Type*: Boolean
-*Required*: No
-*Default*: False
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Timeout`   <a name="sam-function-timeout"></a>
 The maximum time in seconds that the function can run before it is stopped\.